-The decision of the Administrative Panel shall be in the form of written findings of fact and a written recommendation to the Board of Directors, which will make a final determination regarding the expulsion.
-The final decision by the Board of Directors shall be made within ten (10) school days following the conclusion of the hearing.
-The decision of the Board of Directors is final.
+The decision of the Administrative Panel shall be in the form of written findings of fact and a written recommendation to the Academic Affairs Committee, which will make a final determination regarding the expulsion.
+The final decision by the Academic Affairs Committee shall be made within ten (10) school days following the conclusion of the hearing.